NimaHatami99/MiniProjects/README.md

 The project includes automated data collection through web scraping, feature extraction from vehicle advertisements, data preprocessing, machine learning model training, and price prediction.
 A prediction system is developed to estimate car prices and evaluate whether a seller's suggested price is reasonable based on learned market patterns.

+### 15. Credit Card Fraud Detection Using SVM

+Implementation of anomaly detection and fraud classification models for identifying fraudulent financial transactions using Support Vector Machines.

+The project applies supervised SVM classification and One-Class SVM techniques to detect fraudulent transactions in an imbalanced credit card dataset.
+The workflow includes data preprocessing, model training, hyperparameter tuning, anomaly detection, and performance evaluation using appropriate classification metrics.